ibm-cloud-docs/openshift/openshift_registry.md

 ## Storing images in the internal registry
 {: #openshift_internal_registry}

 OpenShift clusters are set up by default with an internal registry.
-By default, the images in the internal registry are backed up.
-When you delete the cluster, the internal registry and its images are also deleted.
-If you want to persist your images, consider using a private registry such as {{site.data.keyword.registrylong_notm}}, backing up your images to persistent storage such as {{site.data.keyword.objectstorageshort}}, or creating a separate, stand-alone OpenShift container registry (OCR) cluster.
+The images in the internal registry are backed up.
 {: shortdesc}